dkondrag/dkondrag/README.md

 # 👋 About Me

-I'm Deepthi Kondragunta, a passionate Data Analyst & Data Engineer with over 6+ years of experience in designing and architecting consumer-facing applications.
+I'm Deepthi Kondragunta, a passionate Data Analyst & Data Engineer  experience in designing and architecting consumer-facing applications.
 My expertise spans across Python, SQL, R, and cloud technologies (AWS, Azure), with a strong focus on data science, machine learning, and AI.

 ## 🚀 What I Do